spherity/ethr-revocation-registry-controller/README.md

 npm install --save @spherity/ethr-revocation-registry-controller
 ```

-You can then build the controller object by instantiating it for example with a HttpProvider connected to Infura:
+You can then build the controller object by instantiating it for example with a WebsocketProvider connected to Infura:

 ```javascript
 const revocation = require('@spherity/ethr-revocation-registry-controller');